-Our captive Whooping Cranes are laying eggs and wild cranes are building nests and incubating – breeding season is here!
+Our captive Whooping Cranes are laying eggs, wild cranes are building nests and incubating, and chicks are hatching – breeding season is here!

-Whooping Crane eggs laid at the International Crane Foundation (4/20/17)
+Whooping Crane eggs laid or transferred to the International Crane Foundation (final update 6/19/17)

 Eggs laid: 32/plus an additional 8 transferred from wild nests